vazexqi/vazexqi.github.com/_posts/2013-07-04-what-is-a-phd.md

 Hopefully this post has helped clarified what a PhD actually is.
-Like I mentioned, unless you frequently interact with PhDs, it is not immediately obvious what that actually means.
+Like I mentioned, unless you frequently interact with PhDs, it is not immediately obvious what it means to have a PhD.
 Most technical interviewers have the wrong idea of what a PhD is and, thus, tend to have wrong expectations during the interview process.